bridge19/appointment_extension/readme.md

 # Multi-target Application Archive Builder

 The multi-target application (MTA) archive builder is a command-line tool that packages an MTA into a deployable archive (MTAR).

+The MTA archive builder is a standalone command-line tool that builds a deployment-ready MTAR (.mtar file) from the artifacts of an MTA project according to the project’s MTA development descriptor (mta.yaml file).